cosminsandu/clean-code-php/README.md

 ## Meaningful names
 Quote by Phil Karlton:
-> There are only two hard things in Computer Science: cache invalidation and naming things.
+> "There are only two hard things in Computer Science: cache invalidation and naming things."

 ### Use meaningful and pronounceable variable names